exekis/recli/README.md

 ## Cloud Storage Setup (Optional)

 Want your command sessions backed up to the cloud?
 Recli can automatically upload your session logs to Azure Cosmos DB.
 This is completely optional.
-Recli works perfectly fine storing everything locally.
+Recli works perfectly fine storing everything locally :)

 ### Setting up Azure Cosmos DB